kanlanc/oracle/README.md

 **Wait vs no-wait:** gpt-5.1-pro API runs default to detaching (shows a reattach hint); add `--wait` to stay attached. gpt-5.1, gpt-5.1-codex, and browser runs block by default.
 You can reattach anytime via `oracle session <id>`.

+**Duplicate prompt guard:** If a session with the exact same prompt is already running, new runs are blocked with a reminder to reattach.
+Use `--force` only when you truly want a second run of the same prompt (e.g., to compare settings).

 ## Testing

 ```bash